Jump to:

 This list is regularly updated to match what’s trending and in-demand among gamers.

-1. Disco Elysium – The Final Cut (2019) – Drops you into the mind of a broken detective, where your thoughts shape reality.
+1. Disco Elysium – The Final Cut (2019) – A narrative-driven RPG that drops you into the mind of a broken detective, where your thoughts shape reality.

-3. Heavy Rain (2010) – From the same creators as Detroit: Become Human.
+3. Heavy Rain (2010) – A story-driven interactive drama title from the same creators as Detroit: Become Human.
 A gritty mystery where every action has a consequence.

 Don’t go too soon.
 I’ve got a whole lot more games in this list waiting below.
 I’ll be doing a full breakdown with all the juicy details you’ll want to know.